dozv/RayTracer/readme.md

 If yes, darken the pixel; if not, continue.
 This was ray tracing in a nutshell for (non-technical) people.

-Technical stuff up ahead:

-The below ray tracer (currently) runs on a Core i3 without sophisticated optimizations or explicit parallelizations.

-Premature optimizations are a waste of time anyway…

 Features:
 - Camera rays